laravel/wayfinder/readme.md

 Laravel Wayfinder bridges your Laravel backend and TypeScript frontend with zero friction.
 It automatically generates fully-typed, importable TypeScript functions for your controllers and routes — so you can call your Laravel endpoints directly in your client code just like any other function.
 No more hardcoding URLs, guessing route parameters, or syncing backend changes manually.

+**Note:** Wayfinder is currently in Beta, the API is subject to change prior to the v1.0.0 release.
+All notable changes will be documented in the [changelog](./CHANGELOG.md).

 ## Installation

 To get started, install Wayfinder via the Composer package manager: